jacobvsargent/website/content/projects.md

 +++

 ## Bet On It
-**Bet On It** is another project by me and Nick Deas (@nickdeas).
-The website and app are currently in development, but this is where it will be once it's done.
+**Bet On It** is a project by me and Nick Deas (@nickdeas).
+The website and app are currently in development, and we hope to launch this January in 2021.

+Bet On It makes it easy to give to charity through a betting system.
+Basically, you bet with friends and the loser donates some change to charity.
+Read more on the website.

 https://betonit.biz